JPinlac/learning-after-bootcamp/README.md

 #### BootCamp
 #### Learning after bootcamp

-There seems to be a recurring theme with coding. __The more you learn the less you think you know.__ This was never more apparent than with the bootcamp.
+There seems to be a recurring theme with coding. __The more you learn the less you think you know.__ This was never more apparent than after the bootcamp.
 We learned about all the technologies we could use to make a decent web application, but working 40 hours a week and cramming all that info in about 10 weeks didn't allow for in-depth learning.
-There's a lot nuances and depth in all the code that I have to familiarize myself with. __So, it's back to the basics.__
+There's a lot nuances and depth in all the code that we have to familiarize ourselves with. __So, it's back to the basics.__

 ###### HTML/CSS